pyarasid/sididx-website/content/post/2021-05-02-part-2-how-to-create-hexbin-choropleth-map-to-visualize-data/index.markdown

 ### *Reading COVID-19 confirmed daily cumulative cases of Kenya and adding it to our tidy shapefile data*
 *Note: This is not the latest data of confirmed daily cases.
 But, one can easily update this chart with latest data by using the methodology outlined in this post.*
-*I will also like to thank my colleagues Jiaqi Zhang and Kaci Kennedy McDade for helping me obtain the COVID-19 confirmed daily cases data for Kenya*
+*I will also like to thank my colleagues Jiaqi Zhang and Kaci Kennedy McDade for helping me obtain the COVID-19 confirmed daily cases data for Kenya.*

-Now, we read the COIVID-19 confirmed cumulative cases as name it as `df`.
+Now, we read the COIVID-19 confirmed cumulative cases and name it as `df`.

 ```r
 ##Reading the COVID-19 daily cases dataset